USA

 Link N/A

-Impact date: 1 July 2025 Vermont passed a pay transparency law that will require employers with at least five employees and with at least one employee in Vermont to:
+Impact date: 1 July 2025 Employers with at least five employees and with at least one employee in Vermont must:

 The law also prohibits employers from asking candidates about their salary history during the hiring process.